Signal Processing Approach to Fair Surface Design by Taubin

 \[\begin{align} Kv \cdot v &= (Kv)^T\bar{v} \\ &= v^TK \bar{v} \quad (\text{b/c } K = K^T)\\ &= v^T \overline{Kv} \\ &= \bar{\lambda} v^T \bar{v} \\ &= \bar{\lambda} \|v\|^2 \\ \end{align}\]

-From which one must conclude $\bar{\lambda} = \lambda \ \Longrightarrow \lambda \in \mathbb{R}$. $\Box$
+Then, one must conclude $\bar{\lambda} = \lambda \ \Longrightarrow \lambda \in \mathbb{R}$. $\Box$

 By a similar argument, it can be shown that $v \neq w$ eigenvectors of $K$, which do not span each other, must be orthogonal, if they have different eigenvalues.
 Just compute $Kv \cdot w$ two different ways.
 Assuming $\lambda_v \neq \lambda_w$ then